Skip to main content

 Resource Selector

-ResourceSelectors restricts resource types that this override policy applies to.
-If you ignore this field it means matching all resources.
+ResourceSelectors restrict resource types that the override policy applies to.
+If you ignore this field, it matches all resources.

-Resource Selector required apiVersion field which represents the API version of the target resources and kind which represents the Kind of the target resources.
+Resource Selector requires the apiVersion field which represents the API version of the target resources and kind which represents the kind of the target resources.
 The allowed selectors are as follows:

 • namespace: namespace of the target resource.